Last updated: September 15, 2021

 - certain exchange visitors as detailed within this article;

-- academics (certain J visas to include those in the professor, research scholar, short-term scholar, or specialist categories);
+- exchange students and academics (certain J visas to include those in the professor, research scholar, short-term scholar, or specialist categories);

 - journalists (I visas);